-Disclosures about potential harm caused by another staff member (including supply staff, volunteers, and contractors)
+Disclosures about potential harm caused by another staff member (including supply staff, volunteers, and contractors).

-If a staff member or volunteer receives such a disclosure, they should follow procedures as outlined in the Trust's 'Policy for dealing with Safeguarding Concerns / Allegations regarding staff, including supply teachers, volunteers and contractors' and in Part four of KCSIE.
+If a staff member or volunteer receives such a disclosure, they should follow procedures as outlined in the Trust's 'Allegations / Concerns Policy in relation to adults' and in Part four of KCSIE.